HearthSim/python-hslog/README.md

 All of the methods in the dispatch dict should be implemented.

+### Exporting the game state

 The default exporter used by `PacketTree` is the `EntityTreeExporter`.
 It creates an "Entity Tree" by simulating each packet in its handler.
 Choices, Options and MetaData packets are ignored.

+The entity tree is a `hearthstone.entities.Game` object.
+It contains a list of entities in the `entities` attribute, which themselves have tags in their `tags` attribute.

+The export fully simulates every available packet.
+The game state at the end of the export is therefore the state of the game at the end of the parsed log file.

+### Exporting the friendly player

+Conceptually, a game does not have a friendly player.
+We can think of a game as the server-side object, which is sent to two separate players.
+However, a Power.log file *does* have a friendly player: The bottom player, whose cards are revealed.

+The `FriendlyPlayerExporter` class allows exporting the friendly player.
+The exporter works by looking through the initial tag changes and full entity packets, attempting to figure out which "side" is getting cards revealed that could only happen if the player is friendly.

+This behaviour is undefined when the log contains a "double-spectate" (both sides of the games spectated at the same time).